FiuuPayment/Shopping-Cart-Plugins-Fiuu_OpenCart_3.0/README.md

 - Opencart Seamless Plugin
 - OpenCart version 3.x

-Important Notes
+Notes
 -------------
 MOLPay Sdn.
 Bhd. is not responsible for any problems that might arise from the use of this module.
 Use at your own risk.
+For any query or assistance, please email support@molpay.com

-If you have existing plugin, please backup your Opencart folder
+If you have existing plugin, please backup your Opencart folder first

 Installations
 -------------